-- □ Deny continued nonsecure custody, resulting in child's return home (the court must first consider the child's release to their parent, relative, guardian, custodian, or other responsible adult (G.S.
-7B-503(a)). - □ Continue nonsecure custody - $\Box$ Placement in nonsecure custody with (G.S.
-7B-505(a)) - □ DSS (the order must specify that placement and care are DSS responsibility and DSS must provide or arrange for the juvenile's placement unless the court orders a specific placement, G.S.
-7B-507(a)(4)) or - $\square$ a person designated in the order (after considering DSS recommendations, G.S.
-7B-507(a)(4)). - □ Temporary residential placement may be in any of the following (G.S.
-7B-505(a)): - □ the home of parent, relative, nonrelative kin, appropriate former foster parent, other person with legal custody of the child's sibling, or any home or facility approved by the court and designated in the order (see also G.S.
-7B-505(c1), (b), (c)); - $\Box$ a licensed foster home or home otherwise authorized by law to provide such care; or - $\square$ a facility operated by DSS. - □ Order DSS to make diligent efforts to notify relatives and other persons with legal custody of the child's sibling that the child is in nonsecure custody, unless there is a finding that notification would be contrary to the child's best interests (G.S.
-7B-505(b)). - Order visitation when custody is removed from a parent, guardian, or custodian or continues the child's placement outside of the home pursuant to G.S.
+Does the placement comply with the Interstate Compact on the Placement of Children (ICPC)?
+Does the placement comply with the Multiethnic Placement Act (MEPA-IEP)?
+When ICWA applies, does the placement comply with ICWA placement preferences?
+Ad ditional inquiries the court may make to address the following issues as appropriate: Has a petition been filed pursuant to G.S.
+7B-302(d1) (caregiver with history of violence when abuse of child alleged)?
+If so, what are the results of any resulting mental health evaluation (G.S.
+7B-503(b))?
+Does the order need to address consent for medical care for the child that is not routine or emergency care, including a CME?
+If so, provisions of G.S.
+7B-505.1 apply.
+Is the child a member of a state-recognized Indian tribe?
+If so, the court may order DSS to notify the state-recognized tribe of the need for nonsecure custody for the purposes of locating relatives or nonrelative kin for placement (G.S.
+7B-505(c)).
+Financial support.
+Ou tcomes Deny continued nonsecure custody, resulting in child's return home (the court must first consider the child's release to their parent, relative, guardian, custodian, or other responsible adult (G.S.
+7B-503(a)).
+Continue nonsecure custody □ Placement in nonsecure custody with (G.S.
+7B-505(a)) □ DSS (the order must specify that placement and care are DSS responsibility and DSS must provide or arrange for the juvenile's placement unless the court orders a specific placement, G.S.
+7B-507(a)(4)) or □ a person designated in the order (after considering DSS recommendations, G.S.
+7B-507(a)(4)). □ Temporary residential placement may be in any of the following (G.S.
+7B-505(a)): □ the home of parent, relative, nonrelative kin, appropriate former foster parent, other person with legal custody of the child's sibling, or any home or facility approved by the court and designated in the order (see also G.S.
+7B-505(c1), (b), (c)); □ a licensed foster home or home otherwise authorized by law to provide such care; or □ a facility operated by DSS. ☐ Order DSS to make diligent efforts to notify relatives and other persons with legal custody of the child's sibling that the child is in nonsecure custody, unless there is a finding that notification would be contrary to the child's best interests (G.S.
+7B-505(b)). □ Order visitation when custody is removed from a parent, guardian, or custodian or continues the child's placement outside of the home pursuant to G.S.
 7B-905.1 (G.S.
 7B-506(g1)).

-Note: When siblings who have been removed from their home are not jointly placed, reasonable efforts for visitation or other ongoing interaction between the siblings should be made absent DSS documentation that it would contrary to the safety or well-being of any sibling (G.S.
+Note: When siblings who have been removed from their home are not placed together, reasonable efforts for visitation or other ongoing interaction between the siblings should be made absent DSS documentation that it would contrary to the safety or well-being of any sibling (G.S.
 7B-505(a1)).

-- $\square$ May order services or other efforts aimed at returning the child to a safe home (G.S.
-7B-507(a)(5)). - $\Box$ Set next hearing date in compliance with time requirements of G.S.
+\square May order services or other $(507(a)(5))$. efforts aimed at returning the child to a safe home (G.S.
+7B- \square Set next hearing date in complia nce with time requirements of G.S.
 7B-506(a).

-Note: The court may not dismiss the petition or award permanent custody to a parent or other person without an adjudication on the merits.
+Note : The court may not dismiss the e petition or award permanent custody to a parent or other person without an adjudication on th 1 7 1